aws/aws-toolkit-vscode/designs/feature-control.md

 * returns false for features that are not declared as active feature keys but are present in settings.json
 * returns false for features that are declared as active feature keys but are not active in settings.json
 * throws an error if too many features are registered
+* For each feature that is currently added to the ActiveFeatureKeys enum:
+  * returns true for currently-active feature: ${featureFlag}

 Considerations
 --------------